AM-Portfolio/am-portfolio/docs/AI_GENERATED_DOCS.md

 *   **application.yml**: This is a configuration file that contains settings for the application, including MongoDB, Kafka, and Redis connections.
 It also defines various properties such as topic names, consumer IDs, and security settings.
 *   **RedisConnectionFactory**: This is a bean that creates a Redis connection factory, which is used to establish connections to the Redis server.
 *   **RedisTemplate**: This is a bean that creates a Redis template, which is used to perform operations on the Redis cache.
+*   **AnalyticsModuleConfig**: This is a configuration class for the portfolio-analytics module.
+It ensures that Spring can discover and load all components in this module.
+*   **AbstractAnalyticsProvider**: This is a common base class for all analytics providers (index and portfolio).
+It provides methods for generating analytics and fetching market data.
+*   **AnalyticsFactory**: This is a factory for creating and managing analytics providers for both index and portfolio analytics.

 ### API Documentation